 The download version of a Scientific Use File contains the least amount of information.
-For instance, institutional context data and the Federal State label (Bundeslandkennung, see section 1.7) are only available in the controlled environments of RemoteNEPS and our On-site data security rooms.ndicators of a certain sensitivity are modified in the download data, such as aggregated categories for countries of citizenship or languages of origin.
-A few datasets and variables are exclusively accessible in the On-site version, e.g. the fine-grained regional indicators or open text entries.
-For a full picture of the availability of sensitive information, please refer to the overview on our website at:
+For instance, institutional context data (pInstitution) or the Federal State label (Bundesland-kennung, see section 1.7) are only available in the controlled environments of RemoteNEPS and On-site.
+Indicators of a certain sensitivity are modified in the download data, such as aggregated categories for countries of citizenship or languages of origin.
+A few datasets and variables are exclusively accessible in the On-site version of a Scientific Use File, e.g., fine-grained regional indicators or open text entries.
+For more details see: